 Departmental seminars All students who declare the History major are entitled to preregister for two departmental seminars (designated by a course number ending in J, such as HIST 136J).
 Many seminars are popular and fill up quickly.
 Students may use their preregistration privileges at any time after declaring the major, in their sophomore, junior, or senior years.
 Sophomores contemplating study abroad are urged to consider taking at least one seminar in the sophomore year.
 Residential college seminars, study-abroad courses, and courses in other departments that count toward the History major do not fulfill the departmental seminar requirement.

-Senior requirement Students in the History major are not passive consumers of historical knowledge: they create original works of history themselves.
+Students in the History major are not passive consumers of historical knowledge: they create original works of history themselves.
 As seniors, History majors complete a work of original research in close consultation with a faculty adviser.
-The range of acceptable topics is wide, but most essays fall into two categories.
-The first involves the study of a significant historical subject through research in accessible primary source materials.
-The second is a critical assessment of a significant historical controversy or historiographical issue.
+The range of acceptable topics and methodological approaches are wide.
+The aim is to take on study of a significant historical subject through research in accessible primary source materials.

 Most students choose to complete a two-term independent senior essay, for a total of twelve course credits in the major.
 The two-term essay is required to earn Distinction in the Major.
 A smaller number of students choose to write an independent one-term essay, for a total of eleven course credits in the major.

-Advising All students who declare the History major are assigned an adviser from among the departmental faculty.
+All students who declare the History major are assigned an adviser from among the departmental faculty.
 The adviser is available throughout the year for consultation about courses and the major.
-Students in the Global track are assigned an adviser from the general History faculty.
-Students in the Specialist track are assigned an adviser in their area of specialization.
-At the beginning of each term, students majoring in History must have their schedule signed and approved by their departmental adviser or by the director of undergraduate studies.
-Students may request a specific adviser in consultation with the director of undergraduate studies, though the department cannot always accommodate such requests.
+Students in the global track are assigned an adviser from the general History faculty.
+Students in the specialist track are assigned an adviser in their area of specialization.
+At the beginning of each term, students majoring in History must have their schedule signed and approved by their departmental adviser or by the DUS.
+Students may request a specific adviser in consultation with the DUS, though the department cannot always accommodate such requests.

-Course substitution History majors are permitted to include up to two courses taught outside the department toward fulfillment of the major, with the approval of the director of undergraduate studies.
+Course substitution History majors are permitted to include up to two courses taught outside the department toward fulfillment of the major, with the approval of the DUS.
 Nondepartmental courses may fulfill geographic, region/pathway, and preindustrial distribution requirements.
 They may not fulfill departmental seminar or senior requirements.

 Combined B.A./M.A. degree program Exceptionally able and well-prepared students may complete a course of study leading to the simultaneous award of the B.A. and M.A. degrees after eight terms of enrollment.
 See "Simultaneous Award of the Bachelor's and Master's Degrees" under Special Arrangements, section K, in the Academic Regulations.
-Interested students should consult the director of undergraduate studies prior to the sixth term of enrollment for specific requirements in History.
+Interested students should consult the DUS prior to the sixth term of enrollment for specific requirements in History.

 REQUIREMENTS OF THE MAJOR